Quantumminded/To-do-list/README.md

 # Usage

-1. Clone the repository or download the zip file.
+1. Clone the repository or download the zip file
-2. Open the index.html file in your browser.
+2. Open the index.html file in your browser
-3. Start adding your to-do items.
+3. Start adding your to-do items

 # Languages